YKMadhav/ARGUS/data/sample_data/README.md

 # Sample Data

+This directory contains sample datasets used during the development and evaluation of ARGUS.

+Included datasets:

+- KDDTest.csv
+- nsl_kdd_dataset.csv

-This directory contains lightweight sample traffic data that may be used for testing and demonstration purposes.
+These datasets provide examples of benign and malicious network traffic for testing and demonstration purposes.

-The full training datasets are located in the parent data directory.

-Future releases may include additional sample network traffic captures for educational demonstrations.